 Conclusion: Is BookBeat worth it?

-As I described in my BookBeat review above, I didn’t find this the right subscription for me at this time.
+I would probably describe the result of my BookBeat review as “mixed”.
+I didn’t find this the right subscription for me at this time.
 But that doesn’t mean it’s a bad service!

 I see this as an excellent option for people who like to listen to several bestsellers every month and find that they often end up buying Audible credit bundles.